-Visit www.hca.wa.gov/pebb to take a prediabetes risk quiz.
-If you find out you're at risk, talk to your doctor about getting a blood sugar test (usual plan cost shares apply).
-If your test shows you have prediabetes (blood sugar levels of 100-125 mg/dL for a fasting glucose test, or an A1c value of 5.7 - 6.4 percent), you can register for the NOT ME program directly, starting January 2014.
+Ask your employer's wellness coordinator about an upcoming NOT ME testing event or keep an eye out at your workplace.
+You can also talk to your doctor about getting a test if you're at risk (usual plan cost shares apply).
+If your test shows you have prediabetes (blood sugar levels of 100-125 mg/dL for a fasting glucose test, or an A1c value of 5.7 - 6.4%), you can register for the NOT ME program directly starting January 2014.